 For larger pots of tomato plants that are more established, you can wait to plant them outside or into a planter or container.
 With more space for their roots to grow and establish, you won’t be delaying the harvest of tomatoes by playing it safe and keeping the plants in the pots.

-When should tomato seeds be planted?
+When should tomato seeds be planted in PA?

 If you are starting your tomato plants from seed, a good time to plant these seeds in PA is early to late February.

 Make sure to have a good place to grow these seeds inside.
-The key will be to give these plants as much light as possible early on.
+The key will be to give the plants as much light as possible early on.
 If you have grower lights you can use those.
 Or, if you have a window that you can set the planted seeds next to, that works too.